moj-analytical-services/tidyCSV/README.md

 This function will run on a Probation Caseload file, published in Offender Management Statistics Quarterly.
 An example can be found in the file *caseloadq1.csv* in this zip file: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/823450/CSVs.zip

 It also adds geographic data and additional breakdowns using lookup files stored in /data.

+## probationStarts

+This function will run on a Probation Caseload file, published in Offender Management Statistics Quarterly.
+An example can be found in the file *starts-q2-2019.csv* in this zip file: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/843365/CSVs.zip

+It also adds geographic data and additional breakdowns using lookup files stored in /data.